 All in all we try out utmost to do what we can for cats in need in our local area.

 A few things to bear in mind.
 Cats Protection is a rehoming charity therefore we cannot help with Vet Bills for owned cats.
-Every cat that comes into our cat will be up for rehoming, so we care not able to board cats that are not rehomable.
-We cannot deal with ferals without co operation from the person contacting us.
-We cannot relocate ferals unless we have someone to relocate them too.
+Every cat that comes into our cat will be up for rehoming, so we are not able to board cats that are not rehomable.
+We cannot deal with ferals without co-operation from the person contacting us.
+We cannot relocate ferals unless we have someone to relocate them to.
 We cannot always help every single person that rings us; sadly this is just a fact of rescue and we encourage responsible animal ownership.